cleanlab/cleanlab/README.md

 cleanlab supports Linux, macOS, and Windows and runs on Python 3.6+.

 - Get started [here](https://docs.cleanlab.ai/)!
 Install via `pip` or `conda` as described [here](https://docs.cleanlab.ai/).
-- Developers who install the bleeding-edge master branch from source should refer to [this master version of documentation](https://docs.cleanlab.ai/master/index.html).
+- Developers who install the bleeding-edge from source should refer to [this master branch documentation](https://docs.cleanlab.ai/master/index.html).

 ## Use cleanlab with any model for most ML tasks